 Example: Modified pencils, adaptive paper, dry erase boards, clipboards, laminated photographs, highlight tape, etc.

-Example: voice output devices.
-Tape recorder, Language Master, overhead projector, timers, calculators.
+Example: Voice output devices, tape recorder, Language Master, overhead projector, timers, calculators, etc

-These are very costly devices with complex technological support strategies.
+These are expensive devices with complex technological support strategies.
 These devices require higher level of maintenance.